nicarq/sovereign-sdk/examples/demo-rollup/stf/README.md

 In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `sequencer-registry`.

-The `sov-accounts` module implements `TxHooks` because it needs to check and increment the sender nonce for every transaction.
 The `sequencer-registry` implements `ApplyBatchHooks` since it is responsible for managing the sequencer bond.

 The implementation for `MyRuntime` is straightforward because we can leverage the existing hooks provided by `sov-accounts` and `sequencer-registry` and reuse them in our implementation.